top of page

 Nigeria-C1.gif

-ECOSMART began as a 15-month clean energy feasibility study that brought LEAP together with Nigerian partners; Solar Sister; Meyana Bioenergy; and Energy and Industry Development Initiative and UK partners; the University of Sheffield and Connected Energy Technologies.
+ECOSMART is a clean energy project that brought LEAP together with Nigerian partners; Solar Sister; Meyana Bioenergy; and Energy and Industry Development Initiative and UK partners; the University of Sheffield, Connected Energy and Stopford Energy and Environment.

-Focusing on cassava, yam, and mixed market wastes ensures a high proportion of beneficiaries are women and those on low incomes.
-Successful delivery would support developing countries leapfrogging centralised infrastructure and pioneering innovative, equitable models of energy generation, bio-resource management and reuse.
+Successfully commercialisation would support developing countries in leapfrogging centralised waste infrastructure and pioneering innovative, equitable models of energy generation, bio-resource management and reuse.

 IMG_2638_edited.jpg